About Site templates

 - A school group could publish its Events template.

-Templates created using Google Sites for Work appear in your organization's private gallery and are available to everyone in your domain.
+Templates created using classic Sites appear in your organization's private gallery and are available to everyone in your domain.

 - Organize templates in categories